EvilGn0me/postgresql-role/README.md

 PostgreSQL-role
 =========

 Postgresql role here.
-Currently it installs only for 9.6 version.
+Currently it installs only postgresql 10.

 ### How do I setup? ###